Year A: Twelfth Sunday Ordinary Time

 Discussion Questions:

-- When have you had to persevere in a time of suffering or persecution?
-How did you respond, did you experience God with you?
+- When have you had to persevere through a time of suffering, rejection, or being misunderstood for doing the right thing?
+How did you respond?

-- Do you find it easier to worship Jesus than to follow him?
-In what ways does discipleship take a back seat to worship in your faith life?
+- Do you find it easier to worship Jesus than to proclaim and follow him?
+In what ways might active discipleship take a back seat to worship in your faith life?

 Biblical Context